What is an Internship?

-Step 3: Map your degree requirements to ensure you have enough space to do an internship.
+Step 3: If you wish to undertake a for-credit internship map your degree requirements to ensure you have enough space to do an internship.
 Typically internships are 6-24 units (ENGN3200/COMP3820).
 It is your responsibility to make sure you have space in your degree for an internship, before you submit any applications.

-CECS Student Services or the course convenors for ENGN3200/COMP3820 can help you work out how much available space you have.
+CECS Student Services or the course convenors can help you work out how much available space you have.
 Please contact them directly for advice.

 Third year onwards at ANU

-Internship positions are advertised by CECS Student Employability team via monthly newsletter and the CECS website.
+Internship positions are advertised by the CECS Student Services, Employability and Experience team via the CECS website.
 Make sure you are checking your email and looking at the website regularly so you know what’s on offer.

 Once you have found an internship that you’re interested in, check the specific requirements to make sure you are eligible to apply.
 You will need to make sure you meet:

-- Academic requirements (GPA and at least 96 completed units).
+- Academic requirements (GPA and required completed units).